Block- and Text-Based Code

 Differentiated text-based coding makes for truly authentic experiences

-Bottom line: The well-designed Python lessons and user interface make this a great choice for serious coding instruction.
+Bottom Line: The well-designed Python lessons and user interface is great for serious coding instruction.

 Block-Based Code